blabla1337/skf-flask/skf/markdown/knowledge_base/105-knowledge_base--Malicious_intent--.md

 This should also mean that authorized administrators must have the capability to verify the integrity of all security-relevant configurations to ensure that they have not been tampered with.

-Determine also that the business logic of high value transactions is not imported from untrusted third party libraries.
+Determine also that the business logic of high-value transactions is not imported from untrusted third party libraries.

 Note:
-Studies have shown backdoors written by employees with malicious intend wil propably do this within the first half year of their employment.
+Studies have shown backdoors written by employees with malicious intend will propably do this within the first half year of their employment.
 The implementing of back doors has little to do with how happy an employee is with the current employer, it has proven to be a trait of character rather than a trait of discontent.